 At a time when you may feel the most vulnerable, lonely and engulfed by a sense of isolation, it may bring you comfort to spend a little time with man’s best friend.
 Canine therapy has been increasing in its popularity, due to its notable track record as a diverse and compassionate accompaniment within treatment programs.
 What is unique, is that this interaction can go beyond comfort, bringing you therapeutic value within your addiction treatment.

 Addiction medicine is continuously changing, and one facet that has broadened greatly is the recognition of and pursuit for individualized care.
 No two people are alike, nor are the situations that precede and contribute to their addiction.
 Because of this, every person’s treatment plan should be developed and adapted to their specific situation.
 Canine therapy is one of many modalities that may be integrated into an individual’s personalized treatment plan.
+More and more rehab centers are becoming pet-friendly.
 This warm and engaging therapy may aid a person in building acceptance and self-confidence and support them in overcoming instances of trauma and various co-occurring disorders.

 What Is Canine Therapy?